A world-famous ballerina’s dramatic life

 Born in Paris, Le Clercq became a principal dancer with the New York City Ballet at age 19 and a role model for aspiring dancers everywhere.
 Orel Protopopescu recounts Le Clercq’s intense marriage to the company’s renowned choreographer George Balanchine, for whom Le Clercq was a muse, the prototype of the exquisite, long-limbed “Balanchine ballerina.”
 Enhanced with a wealth of previously unpublished photos, personal letters, and sketches by Balanchine, this book offers an intimate portrait of Le Clercq’s dancing life and her relationship to the man who was both her mentor and husband.
 It delves into her friendships with other dancers as well, including a longtime rival for her affections, choreographer Jerome Robbins.

-With insights from interviews with her former friends, students, and colleagues, Dancing Past the Light depicts the joys and the dark moments of Le Clercq’s dramatic life, celebrating her mighty legacy.
+With insights from interviews with her friends, students, and colleagues, Dancing Past the Light depicts the joys and the dark moments of Le Clercq’s dramatic life, celebrating her mighty legacy.

 Orel Protopopescu is an award-winning author, poet, and translator based in New York.
 Her books include What Remains, A Thousand Peaks: Poems from China, and Thelonious Mouse.